SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 They finished up their food and decided to go on a walk.

 They paid for their food and got up to leave.
-Once outside they started walking towards the lake.
+Once outside, they started walking towards the lake.

 They got about three quarters the way there when Fluttershy said, “It’s so lovely out tonight.”